24 Coastal Kitchen Ideas to Create a Bright, Relaxing Retreat

 Consider Concrete Countertops for a Modern Beach Vibe

-16. Hang Pendant Lights with Glass or Woven Shades
+16. Set the Mood with Glass or Woven Pendant Lights

 Pendant lights with clear glass or woven rattan shades hanging above a kitchen island, adding a coastal touch and warm illumination.